Apply for Internal Grants

 Applicants are asked to provide information about their internal and external funding endeavors, a 4-page proposal narrative, a budget, a 2-page CV, and have the option of up to 4 additional appendices.

-Fall review –Noon, October 17, 2023, and 3rd Tuesday in October annually thereafter.
+Fall review –Noon on the 3rd Tuesday in October annually.

-Spring review –Noon, March 5, 2024, and 1st Tuesday in March annually thereafter.
+Spring review –Noon on the 1st Tuesday in March annually.

 See appstate.infoready4.com for updated application links.
 Competitions are launched on the first day of classes each semester.

-All full-time EHRA faculty and non-faculty employees are eligible to apply
+All full-time EPS faculty and non-faculty employees are eligible to apply

 Board of Trustees International Research Travel Grants (BOT)